BLOG

 Norway’s oil and gas has a big demand for IT specialists.
 This is a golden opportunity for those with expertise in product innovation, digitization, robotics, and network security.
 However, Norwegian companies are struggling to find qualified tech talent; 30% of executives say this is the biggest obstacle to growth.
 If you have the right skills, Norway is the perfect place for a great and lucrative career in the IT industry.

-8. Driving Skills
+8. Green Maritime Technology Skills

 9. Soft Skills